Sensory AmsterdamBy Rick Steves

 Good travelers travel with all their senses, taking in a place's sights, sounds, and flavors to get the full experience.
-So, on a recent summertime visit to Amsterdam, I engaged all my senses to connect with the culture.
+So, on one summertime visit to Amsterdam, I engaged all my senses to connect with the culture.

-A key for really enjoying Amsterdam is to go local — feeling the bricks and pavement beneath two wheels.
-I always rent a bike here.
-The clerk at the rental shop explained why they don't carry mountain bikes in this very flat country: "Mountain bikes in the Netherlands make no sense at all.
-When a dog takes a dump, we have a new mountain."
+A key for really enjoying Amsterdam is to do it by bike.
+Most Amsterdammers get around their city that way for the sheer ease of it.
+I always rent a bike here for the same reason — and for the joy of feeling the city's bricks and pavement beneath two wheels.
+(My clerk at the bike-rental shop explained why they don't carry mountain bikes in this very flat country: "Mountain bikes in the Netherlands make no sense at all.
+When a dog takes a dump, we have a new mountain.")

-The lack of hills makes biking a breeze.
-Much of my Amsterdam experience is framed by my black bike's handlebars: the shiny wet cobbles, getting pinged by passing bikes and pinging my bell to pass others.
+The city's lack of hills makes biking a breeze.
+Much of my Amsterdam experiences are framed by my black bike's handlebars: shiny wet cobbles, reflections of brick facades wavering on canal surfaces, other bikes passing me by with their politely pinging bells.
 I wish I had a bigger periphery, as cars, trams, bikers, and pedestrians seem to float by from all directions in silence — their noise lost in the white noise of this dreamy city.

 But I'm ready to actually taste something.
 The ritual dish for tourists in Holland is Indonesian rijsttafel (literally "rice table").
-Though not a true Indonesian meal, it's a Dutch innovation designed to highlight the best food of its former colony, especially all the great spices that were a big part of what originally motivated the colonial age.
+Though not a true Indonesian meal, it's a Dutch innovation designed to highlight the best food of its former colony, especially all the great spices that funded the city's Golden Age.
 For around $40 you get about 20 dishes and a rainbow of spices with white rice to mix and mingle on your palate.

-But instead I go for a cheap plate of herring with pickles and onions — and later indulge my taste buds at a Dutch cheese-tasting class.
-After a short video that's somewhere between an ad for cheese and dairy soft porn, I guillotine six different cheeses and study, smell, and taste them with a wine accompaniment.
+Rijsttafel dinners are dependably delicious, but on this visit I opted for a cheap plate of herring with pickles and onions, which vies with fries as the classic Dutch street food.
+Later, I indulged my taste buds at a cheese-tasting class.
+After a short video that's somewhere between an ad for cheese and dairy soft porn, I guillotined six local cheeses and studied, smelled, and tasted them with a wine accompaniment.

-While the 20-somethings line up for the Heineken Experience — a malty, yeasty, amusement ride of a brewery tour, I join an older crowd at the slick House of Bols: Cocktail & Genever Experience.
-Here, I learn about the heritage of Dutch gin, and test my olfactory skills at a line of 36 scents.
-I fail miserably, getting only butterscotch correct.
-But I'm consoled by designing the cocktail of my dreams at a computer kiosk, and taking the recipe to the nearby barista to mix for me.
+While the 20-somethings line up for the Heineken Experience — a malty, yeasty, amusement ride of a brewery tour — I joined an older crowd at the slick House of Bols: Cocktail & Genever Experience.
+Here, I learned about the heritage of Dutch gin, and tested my olfactory skills at a line of 36 scents.
+I failed miserably, getting only butterscotch correct.
+But I was consoled by designing the cocktail of my dreams at a computer kiosk, and taking the recipe to the nearby barista to mix for me.